Content modified under Creative Commons Attribution license CC-BY 4.0, code under BSD 3-Clause License © 2020 R.C. Cooper

 y = npz_coords['y']

 c.
-Now, use a second-order polynomial fit for x- and y- vs t.
+Use a second-order polynomial fit for x- and y- vs t.
 What is acceleration now?

 d.
-Plot the polyfit lines for velocity and position (2 figures) with the finite difference velocity data points and positions.
-Which lines look like better e.g. which line fits the data?
+Plot the polyfit lines for position and time (2 figures) with the positions vs time.
+Do the fits match the data?

 During a collision with the ground, the coefficient of restitution is